msmi1433/airmiles-api/README.md

 - Serves up an array of all destination objects
   - Queries (example query: "/api/destinations?points_balance=30000&travel_class=business")
     - **points_balance** : Can be queried with integers.
-Will serve up destinations where ticket in any class costs less than the points balance queried.
+Will serve up destinations where a ticket in any class costs less than the points balance queried.
     - **travel_class**: Can be queried with 'economy', 'p_economy' and 'business'.
 Returns destinations with fares available in queried class.
 Combine with a points_balance query to return destinations where points balance can afford a seat in queried class.
     - **limit**: Can be queried with integers.
 Limits amount of results served to the queried number - defaults to 20 results.
     - **page** - Can be queried with integers.
 Specifies page of results to return; default page size is 20 results, but this can be modified using limit query.